lmouhib/containers-sydsummit-workshop-2019/all-lab-modules/lab1-building-docker-image/README.md

 [*^ back to the top*](#monolith-to-microservices-with-docker-and-aws-fargate)

 ### Congratulations..!!!
-You have completed the Second Lab -- [Please proceed to lab3 - here](https://github.com/vanchee/containers-sydsummit-workshop-2019/blob/master/all-lab-modules/lab2a-option1-ecs-labs/01-deploy-your-ecs-fargate-cluster/READ.md)
+You have completed Lab 1 -- [Please proceed to Lab 2 - here](/all-lab-modules/lab2a-option1-ecs-labs/01-deploy-your-ecs-fargate-cluster/READ.md)